KinexDev/FishyMovement/README.md

 It get's the velocity magnitude of the controller
 And then adds force to the rigidbody on the player with the velocity When the velocity reaches the speedhands speed.
+I think this is personally pretty cool for being made in a couple of minutes